ben-ng/minifyify/Readme.md

 Before, browserify made you choose between sane debugging and sane load times.
 Now, you can have both.

 Minifyify minifies your bundle and pulls the source map out into a separate file.
-Now you can **deploy a minified bundle in production, and still have a sourcemap handy for when things inevitably break**.
+Now you can deploy a minified bundle in production, and still have a sourcemap handy for when things inevitably break!

+## Known Issues

+ * Help!
+Source maps for backbone apps are broken.
+See [issue #1](https://github.com/ben-ng/minifyify/issues/1) for more info.
+ * Tests aren't complete yet while I focus on fixing [#1](https://github.com/ben-ng/minifyify/issues/1)

 ## Usage